A simple guide for couples planning an intimate ceremony

 Step 1: Apply for Your Marriage Licence

-Before you can get married in Toronto, you need a marriage licence.
+Before you can get married in Toronto, you'll need a marriage licence and the process is easier than it sounds.

 Step 2: Choose Where You Want to Get Married